 For over 30 years, Utah’s law enforcement community has been supporting Special Olympics and individuals with intellectual disabilities through the Law Enforcement Torch Runs (LETR).
-Our heartfelt thanks to all the law enforcement officers and agencies who have again planned torch runs in their communities for 2018.

 About the Law Enforcement Torch Run® (LETR) for Special Olympics